Nationality Rooms: History

 Upon completion of a room, a dedication ceremony is held with a formal presentation of a ceremonial key to the university's Chancellor to symbolize the bestowal and acceptance of the gift, and a commitment by the university to maintain the room in perpetuity.
 The nationality room committee officers then become members of the Nationality Council which provides scholarships for summer study abroad for Pitt students, along with other non-political cultural or educational events within the Nationality Program's scope.
 Today, the cathedral is home to 31 Nationality Rooms (29 working classrooms and two display rooms: the Early American Room and the Syrian-Lebanon Room), on the first and third floors.
 Each nationality room celebrates a different culture that influenced Pittsburgh's growth, depicting an era prior to 1787, the university's founding and the signing of the United States Constitution.
 Only one room does not follow this convention, with the French Classroom depicting the First French Empire of the early 19th century.
-There are two additional rooms in the process of being approved and funded.
+An additional room, the Finnish national room, is currently under construction.

 Set in the Cathedral of Learning's cornerstone in 1937 is a gift from the Nationality Room Committee chairpersons to the university: a copper plate engraved with these thoughts:

 Faith and peace are in their hearts.
 Good will has brought them together.
 Like the Magi of ancestral traditions and the shepherds of candid simplicity, they offer their gifts of what is precious, genuine and their own, to truth that shines forever and enlightens all people.

 Since 1944, tours of the nationality rooms have been given to visitors by a Pitt student organization, Quo Vadis (Latin: Where do you go?), that guides over 40,000 tourists a year.
 With reservations, specially themed tours based on creature symbolism, images of royalty, and folktales are also given.
 An estimated 100,000 visitors, including self-guided and walk-in tourists, visit the Nationality Rooms each year.